 With 3,000 lakes and more than 30,000 km of rivers and other flowing streams, Berlin and the surrounding state of Brandenburg has the most inland bodies of water in Germany and, naturally, as many places to take a swim as there are grains of sand on a beach.
 And that's especially in summer just awesome!
 Whether it's a traditional lakeside beach, an idyllic bay in the woods, an artificial lake, or a beach along the Spree, Havel and Dahme rivers, when the temperatures rise in the summers, what are often crystal clear waters beckon the city's residents and visitors.

-To give you some idea where you can go for a dip, we've put together an overview of the swimming spots that can be reached by public transport, with a look at some of our favourites here.
+To give you some idea where you can go for a dip, we've put together an overview of the swimming spots that can be reached by public transport, with a look at some of our favourite lakes & beaches here.
 Pack your swimsuit ...

 Tip 1: Dämeritzsee – the lake in two states